Use your extra time to perform database cleanup and other tasks that are overlooked when the office is busy.

 On days when you don’t have patients in the office, how do you keep your team members busy?
 Deep cleaning the office is a great place to start.
 Not having the bustle of patients in the office will give you time to focus on areas that may not get attention every day, and that includes your Dentrix database.

-There are several Dentrix cleanup tasks, feature customizations, and follow-up tasks you can tackle while you have extra time.
+There are several Dentrix cleanup tasks you can tackle while you have extra time.
 Click on the links below to jump to the details about the cleanup tasks your office needs most.

 - Cleaning Up Duplicate Insurance Plans

 - Customizing the Reports and Tasks Scheduler (Month End)

 - Cleaning up Unused Clinical Note Templates and Categories

 - Managing Discontinued or Unused Conditions and Procedure Codes

 In Dentrix you can set up a completely customized continuing care system that fits the needs of your practice.
 You can set up multiple continuing care types for which you control the name, the interval, the provider, and the time required.
 And you can customize these types on a per-patient basis, which means you only need to set up one continuing care type for each kind of continuing care you want to track.